cmmr/TX_wastewater_virome/README.md

 The data files should now be in a directory called "data".

+## Using renv to load the versioned libraries and run analyses in RStudio

+1) If not done already, git clone this repo

+2) In the Finder, double click on `TX_wastewater_virome.Rproj` to load the project in RStudio

+3) use `renv` to install the necessary libraries

+`renv::restore()`

 ## Running the analyses

-With the `data` downloaded and the appropriate R packages downloaded `environment/README.md`, any of the `.rmd` files can be opened in `R Studio`.
+With the `data` downloaded and the appropriate R packages downloaded, any of the `.rmd` files can be opened in `R Studio`.

 Feel free to run the scripts in their entirety or chunk-by-chunk to reproduct the analyses.